The Project Manager

 To elaborate more on the importance of this role, the University Alliance of www.villanovau.com points out a few examples of the tasks good PMs do which are crucial to the success of a project:

-- They keep projects on schedule
+- Keep projects on schedule

-- They help foster a strong company culture
+- Foster a strong company culture

-- They keep project costs on budget
+- Keep project costs on budget

 - Ultimately, they contribute to the company’s profit when they do their jobs perfectly